 Here’s everything you need to do after a motorcycle accident

 If you’re in pain after a motorcycle accident & escape a major injury your first impulse might be to shake it off and move on.
-But too often minor injuries from motorcycle accidents linger for years and what happens is compounding long-term pain and suffering.
+But too often "minor" injuries from motorcycle accidents linger for years compounding into long-term pain and suffering.
+Motorcycle accident lawyer Steve Caya has experience on both sides: as an injured rider, and as a personal injury attorney fighting to win just compensation for injured motorcyclists in Wisconsin.

 What you should do after a motorcycle accident – don’t panic, get help, and get the facts.